Share this article

 Moving with a dog can mean not spending quite so much time with your pup as you’d like.
 But, as you’ll know, our furry friends need that quality time with their humans to make them feel safe and secure.

-So, carve out time for your dog once you’re in your new home - whether it’s treating them to a dog massage, tricks training, or bread and butter activities like walkies and a game of fetch.
+So, carve out time for your dog once you’re in your new home - whether it’s treating them to a dog massage, tricks training, or bread-and-butter activities like walkies and a game of fetch.

 Keep familiar furniture